visionml/pytracking/pytracking/README.md

 The toolkit provides many ways to run a tracker.

 **Run the tracker on webcam feed**
 This is done using the run_webcam script.
 The arguments are the name of the tracker, and the name of the parameter file.
+You can select the object to track by drawing a bounding box. **Note:** It is possible to select multiple targets to track!
 ```bash
 python run_webcam.py tracker_name parameter_name
 ```